Violence against women: Sexual

 In England and Wales, marital rape was made illegal in 1991.
-The views of Sir Matthew Hale, a 17th-century jurist, published in The History of the Pleas of the Crown (1736), stated that a husband cannot be guilty of the rape of his wife because the wife "hath given up herself in this kind to her husband, which she cannot retract"; in England and Wales this would remain law for more than 250 years, until it was abolished by the Appellate Committee of the House of Lords, in the case of R v R in 1991.
-In the Netherlands marital rape was also made illegal in 1991.
+The views of Sir Matthew Hale, a 17th-century jurist, published in The History of the Pleas of the Crown (1736), stated that a husband cannot be guilty of the rape of his wife because the wife "hath given up herself in this kind to her husband, which she cannot retract"; in England and Wales, this would remain law for more than 250 years, until it was abolished by the Appellate Committee of the House of Lords, in the case of R v.
+R in 1991.
+In the Netherlands, marital rape was also made illegal in 1991.
 One of the last Western countries to criminalize marital rape was Germany, in 1997.

-The relation between some religions (Christianity and Islam) and marital rape is controversial.
+The relationship between some religions (Christianity and Islam) and marital rape is controversial.
 The Bible at 1 Corinthians 7:3-5 explains that one has a "conjugal duty" to have sexual relations with one's spouse (in sharp opposition to sex outside marriage, which is considered a sin) and states, "The wife does not have authority over her own body, but the husband does.
-And likewise the husband does not have authority over his own body, but the wife does.
-Do not deprive one another..."
+And likewise, the husband does not have authority over his own body, but the wife does.
+Do not deprive one another."
 Some conservative religious figures interpret this as rejecting to possibility of marital rape.
 Islam makes reference to sexual relations in marriage too, notably: "Allah's Apostle said, 'If a husband calls his wife to his bed (i.e. to have sexual relation) and she refuses and causes him to sleep in anger, the angels will curse her till morning';" and several comments on the issue of marital rape made by Muslim religious leaders have been criticized.

-Dating abuse or dating violence is the perpetration of coercion, intimidation or assault in the context of dating or courtship.
+Dating abuse, or dating violence, is the perpetration of coercion, intimidation, or assault in the context of dating or courtship.
 It is also when one partner tries to maintain abusive power and control.
 Dating violence is defined by the CDC as "the physical, sexual, psychological, or emotional violence within a dating relationship, including stalking".